mpjunaid/Peax_frontend/README.md

 # Project Deployment Instructions

-To deploy the entire project, ensure that you have the following prerequisites installed:
+To deploy the entire project, make sure you have the following prerequisites installed:

 1. **Git**
 2. **Node.js and npm**
 3. **MySQL**
-4. **Python**

 ## Front End Deployment